-The Attallah College of Educational Studies’ Thompson Policy Institute on Disability (TPI) was awarded a nearly $420,000 Bill and Melinda Gates Foundation grant to support the state’s rollout of teacher residency programs.
+The Attallah College of Educational Studies’ Thompson Policy Institute on Disability (TPI) was awarded a nearly $420,000 Bill & Melinda Gates Foundation grant to support the state’s rollout of teacher residency programs.
 In partnership with state and national education partners, TPI is providing ongoing virtual and face-to-face technical assistance and resources to local education agencies (LEAs) and institutes of higher education (IHEs) to help develop high-quality clinical residencies.

 California Teacher Residency Lab

 Prompted by an infusion of $75 million in funds from the California State Department of Education, the California Teacher Residency Lab was developed by a collation of state and national organizations, including the S.D.
-Bechtel, Jr. Foundation, WestEd, National Center for Teacher Residencies, and Bill and Melinda Gates Foundation, to help LEAs and IHEs develop and scale their teacher residencies programs.
+Bechtel, Jr. Foundation, WestEd, National Center for Teacher Residencies, and Bill & Melinda Gates Foundation, to help LEAs and IHEs develop and scale their teacher residencies programs.

 A key provider in the California Teacher Residency Lab, TPI is helping residency teams incorporate research-based best practices as the state scales up special education, STEM (science, technology, engineering, and mathematics), and bilingual teacher residencies.